The National Math Club

 A Typical Program Year

 Groups register in the fall and club leaders receive the Club Kit, which includes pencils, a poster, BINGO cards for Math BINGO, dry erase markers and a Club Leader Guide with information about how to achieve Silver and Gold Level for additional recognition.
-Club leaders also receive free online access to games and the MATHCOUNTS Club App.
+Club leaders also receive free online access to over 40 games, math explorations and problem sets.

 Club leaders run math club meetings with students throughout the year.
 The National Math Club is designed to be very flexible so different types of groups of all sizes can participate.
 Clubs must consist of at least 4 U.S. students in grades 6-8 who have regular, in-person meetings, but the specific number of math club meetings and frequency are determined by the club leader.
 As many students who are interested in the program can participate in a group's club meetings.

-Clubs that meet a minimum of 5 times during the program year can achieve Silver Level Status, usually in February.
-If a club applies for and earns Silver Level Status by the deadline the group will earn a pennant, MATHCOUNTS pencils, recognition certificates and entry into a $250 prize drawing (10 winners selected).
+Clubs that meet a minimum of 5 times during the program year can achieve Silver Level Status, usually starting in February.
+If a club applies for and earns Silver Level Status by the deadline the group will earn a pennant, MATHCOUNTS pencils, recognition certificates and entry into a $200 prize drawing (20 winners selected).

 Clubs that complete a creative, collaborative project can achieve Gold Level Status, usually in March.
 If a club applies for and earns Gold Level Status by the deadline the group will earn a banner, MATHCOUNTS pencils, entry into a $300 prize drawing (4 winners selected) and entry into the Grand Prize Drawing (1 winner selected).

 Club registration is open through June so educators who want to run a math club during a summer program can register.
-New games are created every fall.
+New resources are created every fall.